optakt/flow-dps/README.md

 ### Components

-The Flow Data Provisioning Service is constituted of three main components.
+The Flow Data Provisioning Service is constituted of five main components.

 1. The **Chain** interface is responsible for reconstructing a view of the sequence of blocks, along with their metadata.
 It allows the consumer to step from the root block to the last sealed block, while presenting height, block identifier and state commitment for each step.
 The file i/o version does so by using the execution node's on-disk key-value store, while the network version relies on data retrieved from access nodes.
 2. The **Streamer** interface is responsible for streaming in-order trie updates from different sources; the file i/o version reads them from the LedgerWAL, while the network version receives trie updates through its network subscription on the execution node.